Should E-Cigs Be Available To Everyone On The NHS?

 This statement from PHE is great for E-cigarettes as it shows their commitment and belief in E-cigarettes and how good they can be for smokers.
 Putting them onto the NHS might be a bit far, but hopefully it will show how safe and effective e-cigarettes can be if PHE is backing them.

-If you are one of those smokers who haven't tried smoking yet why not try our Starter Kit and see if you can make the switch today?
+If you are one of those smokers who haven't tried smoking yet why not try the Smoko Starter Kit and see if you can make the switch today?